tldr-pages/tldr/pages/common/scd.md

 `scd {{a}} {{b}} {{c}}`

-- change to a directory path that ends with "ts":
+- Change to a directory path that ends with "ts":

 `scd "ts$"`